-Caring for a child who is not your own requires a special kind of dedication.
-There are many children in Southern Nevada who are unable to remain in their homes, and families who open their homes and hearts to these children are committed to improving their lives and their futures.
-Foster Change is committed to those families.
+There are many children in Southern Nevada who are unable to remain in their homes and they all need a safe and nurturing adult to welcome them into their lives.
+The foster, kinship, and adoptive families who open their homes and hearts to these children are committed to doing whatever possible to help improve their lives and futures.
+As the official Foster, Kinship, and Adoptive Family Association of Southern Nevada, we are committed to those families.

 After experiencing a heartbreaking season of foster care in 2012, Cindy’s entire focus and passion were changed.
-During this time, their family was the only licensed foster home in their city and was left completely unsupported by both professionals and therapists but also by the absence of an experienced community to live life with.
-Cindy believes that if they had had access to the support and resources needed to provide successful care, then their experience would have been dramatically different and has since made it her mission to do whatever she can to step in and fill that gap for other families.
+During this time, their family was negatively affected by an under-resourced professional community and also by the absence of other foster families to journey with.
+Cindy believes that if they been provided with access to the support and resources needed, then their experience would have been dramatically different and has since made it her mission to do whatever she can to step in and fill that gap for other families.

 Board of Directors